 If I have to describe Bohol in three words, those would be Chocolate, Mahogany and Tarsier.
 These three words are so synonymous with Bohol that they become strong enough reasons for travellers to visit this island, located in the Central Visayas region and surrounded by another 75 minor islands across the Bohol Sea.
 Bohol is mainly known for its tourism industry, boosted by its wide range of attractions such as the bizarre Chocolate Hills, Bilar Man-made Mahogany Forest and Tarsier monkey.
 However, the list is not exhaustive as there other reasons that will surely attract travellers to Bohol.

-Travellers to Bohol using ferry from Cebu will find themselves entering the island’s gateway, called Tagbilaran, which is the capital city of Bohol and famously known as the “City of Friendship”.
+Travellers to Bohol using the ferry from Cebu will find themselves entering the island’s gateway, called Tagbilaran, which is the capital city of Bohol and famously known as the “City of Friendship”.

 The main reason to visit Bohol is always the Chocolate Hills.
 There are about 1,776 beguiling cone-shaped hills scattered throughout the towns of Carmen, Batuan and Sagbayan.
 The touristic part of these hills is in Carmen, where travellers can ride a bus/van to the top of one of the hills to get to a panoramic view of the whole area.

 These hills are actually grass-covered limestone.
 The sizes vary between 30 to 50 metres in height, while the largest is said to be 120 metres high.
-During dry season, the grass that covers the hills dries up and changes into brown colour, making the hills look like a range of huge Hershey’s Kisses chocolates.
+During dry seasons, the grass that covers the hills dries up and changes into brown colour, making the hills look like a range of huge Hershey’s Kisses chocolates.

 There are four legends surrounding the formation of the Chocolate Hills that travellers could look up on the internet.
 One that I find amusing is the romantic tale of a giant named Arogo, extremely powerful and always young.
 He fell in love with Aloya, a mortal.
 Soon after Aloya passed away, Arogo could not hold his pain and misery that he cried endlessly.
 The legend tells that when his tears dried, they became the Chocolate Hills.

 The formation of the hills is actually originated from the erosion of a type of marine limestone that sits on top of hardened clay.
-The hills were formed throughout so many years ago by the uplift of coral deposits due to rain water and erosion.
+The hills were formed throughout so many years ago by the uplift of coral deposits due to rainwater and erosion.

 Chocolate Hills are Philippine’s third National Geological Monument since 1988 and also has been submitted for a listing as one of UNESCO World Heritage, but yet to be approved.

-Chocolate Hills can be visited anytime throughout the year, although the temperature can be quite hot during rainy season.
+Chocolate Hills can be visited anytime throughout the year, although the temperature can be quite hot during the rainy season.
 There are not many things to do here, other than enjoying the panoramic views and taking photos.
 Thus for a thrilling experience, after enjoying the views, travellers may proceed to the next best thing nearby: the Chocolate Hills Adventure Park.

 Chocolate Hills Adventure Park